Topics in Text iQ

 - Click the gray line to view all untagged responses.

-- Click to select a topic and view its responses.
+- Click a topic to view its responses.

 Hierarchical Topics